az-cat/HPC-az-gfs/README.md

 #### Scripts
   Three scripts are used for the deployment of this repository, unlike many ARM templates, this template is not designed to be run independantly.
 It has been designed to be deployed in connection with other features called in the `create_cluster.sh` script. `create_cluster.sh` is the master script, it downloads Batch Shipyard, deploys a storage file server, a compute cluster, and then mounts Azure Files.

   The `azuredeploy.json` ARM template calls the two scripts that are located in the `scripts` directory.
-These scripts are used for the configuration of the head node and the compute nodes.
+These scripts are used for the configuration of the head node [hn-setup_gfs.sh](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/hn-setup_gfs.sh) and the compute nodes [cn-setup_gfs.sh](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/cn-setup_gfs.sh).
 They are designed to be used when there is a Gluster File Server inside of the VNET that the template is deployed in.

 #### ARM Template
   - Parameters.json
   - Placement Groups